 Exposure to Current Affairs

-Students read about current affairs in What’s Up newspapers and put on their critical lenses when responding to current issues with soundly supported and responsible personal opinion.
+Students read current affairs in What’s Up newspapers and put on their critical lenses when responding to current issues with informed and responsible personal opinion.

 Drop Everything And Read

 Regular reading is emphasised in the Strategies for English Language Learning and Reading (STELLAR) 2.0 curriculum.
 Reading time is structured in the daily lessons to engage students in independent and silent reading.
 Students bring the books they like to read or they can choose books from the collection in the class and school library.

 Step Into Reading programme comes with a collection of fiction and non-fiction books suitable for young readers to read for pleasure and information respectively.
 Pre or post reading activities have been designed for each title to set clear purposes for reading and to involve students in creative thinking about the book.